Canon 1D X Mark II vs SX420

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1DX Mark II and the SX420 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the 1DX Mark II followed on from the Canon 1DX.
+The SX420 is a recent model that features in the current product line-up of Canon.
+In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Canon SX420?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.